MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Support for AppCache and this policy was removed from Microsoft Edge starting in version 97.

-If you set this policy to true, the AppCache is enabled, even when AppCache in Microsoft Edge is not available by default.
+If you set this policy to True, the AppCache is enabled, even when AppCache in Microsoft Edge is not available by default.

 If you set this policy to false, or don't set it, AppCache will follow Microsoft Edge's defaults.